spacefaringiyo/iyo-s-Variant-Generator/readme.txt

 0.2 - added multi bot support
-0.3 - accounted for the case where Sce file name and Name= inside the file doesn't match up 0.4 - fixed weapon disabling bug in 0.3 - improvement in 0.3 is still applied
+0.3 - accounted for the case where Sce file name and Name= inside the file doesn't match up 0.4 - fixed weapon disabling bug in 0.3 - improvement in 0.3 is still applied 0.5 - displays the all the detected modifiers. editable mod tag. settings profiles.